dotb/readyci/README.md

 ### Running a command-line build
 Run a once off command-line build by specifying the `yml` configuration file and the `pipeline=` parameter.
 It's only fitting that ReadyCI be able to build itself!

-Try this out with the example found below using the configuration `readyConfigExample.yml` to run a ReadyCI build named `readyci` (as found in the yml file).
+Try this out with the example found below using the configuration `readyConfigExample.yml` to run a ReadyCI build named `readyci`.
 ```bash
 $ java -jar target/readyci-0.3.jar readyConfigExample.yml pipeline=readyci